KnudsenMorten/AzLogDcrIngestPS/README.md

 ![ClientInspector](img/ClientInspector_300.jpg)

-[ClientInspector](https://github.com/KnudsenMorten/ClientInspectorV2) is a showcase of how you can bring back data from your clients using **Azure Log Ingestion Pipeline**, **Azure Data Collection Rules**, **Azure LogAnalytics**; view them with **Azure Monitor & Azure Dashboards** - and get "drift-alerts" using **Microsoft Sentinel**. it includes tons of great information and dashboards to see i you ae in control with your clients - or something is drifting from desired state.
+[ClientInspector](https://github.com/KnudsenMorten/ClientInspectorV2) is a showcase of how you can bring back data from your clients using **Azure Log Ingestion Pipeline**, **Azure Data Collection Rules**, **Azure LogAnalytics**; view them with **Azure Monitor & Azure Dashboards** - and get "drift-alerts" using **Microsoft Sentinel**. it includes tons of great information and dashboards to see if you are in control with your clients - or something is drifting from desired state.

 You can download latest version of AzLogDcrIngestPS or from Powershell Gallery: